mbforbes/beaker-docker/README.md

 # beaker-docker

-Testing using Docker file at https://github.com/beaker/docs/blob/main/docs/start/run.md.
+Testing using Docker file at https://github.com/beaker/docs/blob/main/docs/start/run.md, which is copied here as `Dockerfile`.

 I think that `--gpus all` is now required for Docker to have access to GPUs.
 This is causing failures when I try to run images with beaker.